JBKing514/map_blog/README.md

 > **Note:** These scripts are provided as a static reference implementation to support the paper's findings.They are released "as-is" and are not intended for production use.
 Model weights are downloaded automatically from Hugging Face (using non-gated versions where possible).

-## 🔧 MAP Ecosystem: Official Python Toolkit
+## 🔧 MAP Ecosystem: Official Implementations

+To demonstrate the universality of the Manifold Alignment Protocol across different cognitive substrates (LLMs vs. Diffusion), we provide two official toolkits:

+### 1. For Language Models: MAP-LLM-Toolkit
-To support the broader MAP ecosystem, the experimental scripts used in this paper have been packaged into a clean and modular Python API: **MAP-LLM-Toolkit**.
+The experimental scripts used in this paper have been packaged into a clean and modular Python API.

 This toolkit provides:
 - Hidden-state extraction utilities